orphic-inc/ruby-orphic-cli/README.md

 ## Installation

 You'll need [Ruby](https://www.ruby-lang.org/en/documentation/installation/) and Rubygems installed for the Ruby Orphic CLI to function and develop your own commands or plugins.
-This is built using the [Thor toolkit (Insecure Link!)](http://whatisthor.com/) and [Ruby on Rails](https://rubyonrails.org/).
-If `npm --version` runs in your console, you can also connect the Ruby CLI with our [Node.JS CLI](https://github.com/orphic-inc/node-orphic-cli).
+This is built using the [Thor toolkit (Insecure Link!)](http://whatisthor.com/), [RSpec](https://rspec.info/documentation/), and other commonly found gems in Ruby CLIs.
+Inspired by [this video](https://www.youtube.com/watch?v=1ILEw6Qca3U).
+If `npm --version` runs in your console, you can also connect the Ruby CLI with our [Node.JS CLI](https://github.com/orphic-inc/node-orphic-cli) [_Editor's Note_: Future state].
 To learn more about Rubygems see the [Rubygems.org API](https://guides.rubygems.org/rubygems-org-api/) for more info on accessing various `gem` functionalities.

 ### Front End Development

-[Follow these steps](https://github.com/slatedocs/slate/wiki/Using-Slate-Natively) to run Slate for Front-end of orphicoin.com
+[Follow these steps](https://github.com/slatedocs/slate/wiki/Using-Slate-Natively) to run Slate for Front-end of orphicoin.com. //TODO connect CLI to front-end.

 #### `neo` Windows Quick-Start Mini-Guide